datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/fiscaldata-api.md

 ---

 ## Connecting to Fiscal Data
-Set up an account with [Fiscal Data]().
+No account is necessary for this API.
+Here is the website [https://fiscaldata.treasury.gov/][link-0]{target="_blank"}

 ???+ cost

-    The costs is
+    This API is free.

 ???+ rlimit "Rate limits"

-    The rate limits are
+    The API does not have any information about rate limits.

 ## How to Connect DataDistillr to Fiscal Data